phpDocumentor/phpDocumentor/CONTRIBUTING.md

 The phpDocumentor vagrant setup installs the various components so that profiling of phpDocumentor can be done.

-If you want to see profiling output for phpDocumentor the following needs to be done
+If you want to see profiling output for phpDocumentor the following manual steps need to be done

 1. Open your hosts file locally on your machine and add the following entry
 ``` bash